gbv/jskos-api/jskos-api.md

 concept schemes format.

-A schemes endpoint SHOULD at least return information about concept schemes that are references in concepts of a corresponding [concepts endpoint].
+A schemes endpoint SHOULD at least return information about concept schemes that are referenced in concepts of a corresponding [concepts endpoint].

 ### Query parameters {.unnumbered}